ThunderDoesDev/TS-Monitor/README.md

 Leave this script running 24/7 to ensure 24/7 Monitoring.

 # Support Server
-If you require some assistance please join our Discord Server, you will also see this code in action in our server too.
+If you require some assistance please join our Discord Server, you will also see this code in action in our server too.\n [Join Here](https://discord.gg/zb5Jg89TVG)
-[Join Here](https://discord.gg/zb5Jg89TVG)